dilipvamsi/sqlite-realtime-db/README.md

 ### 🔌 Client Enhancements
 *   **Offline Persistence:** Update the JS Client to persist the local cache to `IndexedDB` or `localStorage`, allowing apps to work offline and sync when online.
-*   **Optimistic UI:** Allow the client to update the UI immediately upon writing data, reverting only if the server rejects the change.
-*   **Presence API:** Built-in support for "Who is online", user cursors, and "User is typing..." events.

 ### ⚡ Performance & Engine
 *   **Full-Text Search (FTS5):** Expose SQLite's powerful FTS5 engine via the Query DSL for high-performance text search.